Call us

 Is compound interest more effective on a daily basis or a monthly basis?

-Daily compounding of your investments can be more effective since the returns will be higher.
-Hence, daily compounding is preferred by most investors as compared to monthly compounding.
+Daily compounding of your investments can be more effective since the returns may be potentially higher.
+Hence, daily compounding may be preferred by investors as compared to monthly compounding.

 Disclaimers